Formalizing MLTL Formula Progression in Isabelle/HOL: Introduction

-Despite the rapid emergence of tools that analyze MLTL specifications, there is still a shortage of provably correct formal foundations from which we can validate and verify those tools and their algorithms.
+Despite the rapid emergence of tools that analyze MLTL specifications, there is still a shortage of provably correct formal foundations from which to validate and verify those tools and their algorithms.
 We have SAT solvers for MLTL that work through translations to other logics, proved correct via pencil-and-paper proofs and experimental validation \cite{LVR19}.
 There is a native MLTL MAX-SAT algorithm and implementation that also relies on hand-proofs and experimental demonstrations of consistency \cite{HJRW23}.
-In contrast, LTL has benefitted from multiple mechanized formalizations, including an Isabelle/HOL library \cite{LTL-AFP}, and a sizeable body of work \cite{LTL_Master_Theorem-AFP,LTL_Normal_Form-AFP,LTL_to_DRA-AFP,LTL_to_GBA-AFP,CAVA_LTL_Modelchecker-AFP} that has built on this entry to establish a formalized collection of results for LTL in Isabelle/HOL.
-There is even a formalizaiton of formula progression for the 3-valued variant LTL3 \cite{LTL3_Semantics-AFP}.
+In contrast, LTL has benefitted from multiple mechanized formalizations, including an Isabelle/HOL library \cite{LTL-AFP}, and a sizeable body of work \cite{LTL_Master_Theorem-AFP,LTL_Normal_Form-AFP,LTL_to_DRA-AFP,LTL_to_GBA-AFP,CAVA_LTL_Modelchecker-AFP} that has built on this entry to establish a formalized collection of results in Isabelle/HOL.
+There is even a formalization of formula progression for the 3-valued variant LTL3 \cite{LTL3_Semantics-AFP}.
 LTL is also formalized in Coq \cite{DBLP:journals/logcom/Coupet-Grimal03} and in PVS, where a library has been developed to facilitate modeling and verification for systems using LTL \cite{DBLP:conf/birthday/PnueliA03}.
 Similarly, MTL is formalized in PVS; this library was used to verify a translation from a structured natural language to MTL \cite{DBLP:conf/cpp/ConradTGPD22,fret-proof-framework}.\footnote{While this library contains some notions relevant for MLTL, it is not specialized for MLTL.} A formalization of MTL in Coq was used to generate OCaml code implementing a past-time MTL monitoring engine \cite{MTL_monitor_coq}.
-VeriMon \cite{DBLP:conf/ictac/BasinDHHMKKMRST22}, a monitoring tool for metric first-order temporal logic (MFOTL) was also developed and formally verified in Isabelle/HOL using Isabelle's code export to generate OCaml code for the tool.
-Notably, these logics and their associated algorithms can be quite intricate; for example, in the case of Metric Interval Temporal Logic (MITL), recent work \cite{DBLP:conf/vmcai/Roohi018} found that the original semantics was incorrectly specified; the authors develop corrections to some of the original algorithms and avail themselves of formalization in PVS for an extra layer of trustworthiness.
+VeriMon \cite{DBLP:conf/ictac/BasinDHHMKKMRST22}, a monitoring tool for metric first-order temporal logic (MFOTL), was also developed and formally verified in Isabelle/HOL; Isabelle's code export is used to generate OCaml code for the tool.
+Similarly, Vydra \cite{DBLP:conf/atva/RaszykBT20}, a monitoring tool for metric dynamic logic (MDL), is formalized in Isabelle/HOL.
+Notably, these logics and their associated algorithms can be quite intricate.
+For example, in the case of Metric Interval Temporal Logic (MITL), recent work \cite{DBLP:conf/vmcai/Roohi018} found that the original semantics was incorrectly specified; the authors correct some of the original algorithms and avail themselves of formalization in PVS for an extra layer of trustworthiness.